mliu8094/CMOR-438-Megan/Unsupervised Learning/4. Image Compression with SVD/README.md

 ## General Algorithm

-1. Load the image as a 2D (grayscale) or 3D (RGB) matrix.
+1. Load the image as a 2D (grayscale) or 3D (RGB) matrix
-2. For RGB images, split the image into three matrices: Red, Green, and Blue.
+2. For RGB images, split the image into three matrices: Red, Green, and Blue
 3. Apply SVD to each matrix:
     $A = U \Sigma V^T$
-4. Choose a compression factor kk, which determines how many singular values to retain.
+4. Choose a compression factor k, which determines how many singular values to retain
 5. Truncate the matrices:
     - Keep the top k columns of U
     - Keep the top k singular values from $\Sigma$
     - Keep the top k rows of $V^T$
 6. Reconstruct the compressed image for each color channel:
     $A_k \approx U_k \Sigma_k V_k^T$
-7. Stack the color channels back together (if RGB).
+7. Stack the color channels back together (if RGB)
-8. Display or save the compressed image.

 ## Uses of SVD
-- Approximate an image using only the top kk singular values
+- Approximate an image using only the top k singular values
 - Higher compression factors result in lower rank approximations and more loss of detail
 - This technique works well for storage optimization, transmission, or feature reduction